symbol/symbol-docs/source/guides/multisig/converting-an-account-to-multisig.rst

         :start-after:  /* start block 04 */
         :end-before: /* end block 04 */

-5. Before sending an **AggregateBondedTransaction**, the future multisig account needs to **lock at least 10 nem.xem**.
+5. Before sending an **AggregateBondedTransaction**, the future multisig account needs to lock at least ``10`` |networkcurrency|.
 This transaction is required to prevent spamming the network.
 After the **HashLockTransaction** has been confirmed, announce the AggregateTransaction signed in (4).

 .. example-code::